 They tend to be unreliable, poorly motivated and fairly unfocused in any kind of effective life plan.
 Their states can change rapidly, almost inexplicably because they are actually incapable of authentic emotions.
-Despite the fact that they don't experience emotions, they are very clever at detecting and manipulating those of others for their own gain.
+Despite the fact that they don't experience emotions, they are very clever at detecting and manipulating others for their own gain.

 They are good at finding the weakness in others and are ready to use those weaknesses against them through deceit, manipulation, or intimidation — while enjoying it the entire time.
 They often have grandiose ideas, think themselves better than others and portray others as against them.

 They can rationalize any behavior as a means to an end, so this can be a good "hypothetical test."
 Lastly — and this is the best part for you, since relationships mean so little — they will often drop them quickly and move on to a new "victim" when it no longer serves their selfish needs.
 However, that comes with one very important caveat: the faster you identify it and put a stop to it, the better your chances of a safe getaway.

-The strange thing is that I feel I should be worried (like how will things be later on down the line) but at the same time I want to allow myself to experience this kind of relationship as so far I feel pretty good about it and I feel that I can learn a lot from it."
+The strange thing is that I feel I should be worried (like how will things be later on down the line), but at the same time I want to allow myself to experience this kind of relationship, and so far I feel pretty good about it.
+I feel that I can learn a lot from it."

 My response was that she had done a great job relaxing into her femininity and using her skills of influence to ask for what she wanted, so she was reaping the benefits.
-Then I also acknowledged her for listening to her intuition and not shoving it down, which is something many women do — and it's a huge mistake.
+Then I acknowledged her for listening to her intuition and not shoving it down, which is something many women do — and it's a huge mistake.

-However, in the very same paragraph, I said these words: "People with sociopathic tendencies can be very good when they're in pursuit but there is almost always "leakage" or inadvertent clues, so pay attention.
+However, in the very same paragraph, I said these words: "People with sociopathic tendencies can be very good when they're in pursuit but there is almost always 'leakage' or inadvertent clues, so pay attention.
 The next level for you is getting clear on those boundaries and setting them in advance when you are calm and un-triggered.

-Within just 7 hours of giving my advice, the woman came back and said he ended their relationship because she wouldn't do things he tried to force her to do against her will.
+Within just seven hours of giving my advice, the woman came back and said he ended their relationship because she wouldn't do things he tried to force her to do against her will.
 Although she was shocked, she was also a little relieved.
 My sneaking suspicion turned out to be far more right than I knew.